 Quality Management Product Dimensions

 There are eight product quality management dimensions that are characteristically used, at a strategic level, to analyze quality characteristics.
-The concept was developed by David A. Garvin, former C. Roland Christensen Professor of Business Administration at Harvard Business School.
+David A. Garvin, former C. Roland Christensen Professor of Business Administration at Harvard Business School, developed the concept.
 Some of the dimensions are mutually reinforcing as improvement in one may be at the expense of others.

 - Aesthetics: subjective dimension indicating the kind of response a user has to a product.
 It represents the individual’s personal preference.